ChristilawD/AWS_CloudFormation/README.md

 * User Pool
 * User Pool Client
 * Federated Identity Pool
-* IAM Rol: Only allows users in the previously created Identity Pool (x2)
+* IAM Roles: Only allows users in the previously created Identity Pool (x2)
 * Assigns the IAM Roles to the Identity Pool

 ### Current Issues